Hamas official says 50 members killed this week on Gaza border - Journal du Cameroun

 Sporadic cross-border fire was a reminder of the situation’s unresolved volatility, however.

-Pope Francis said he was “very worried” by escalating violence in the Middle East, with Arab foreign ministers set to hold an “extraordinary” meeting Thursday to discuss the bloodshed.
+Pope Francis said he was “very worried” by escalating violence in the Middle East, with Arab foreign ministers set to hold an “extraordinary” meeting Thursday to discuss the situation.

-And Hamas strongman Yahya Sinwar warned that the movement could return to armed resistance.
+And Hamas strongman Yahya Sinwar warned the movement could return to armed resistance.

-Tensions between Israel and Turkey, meanwhile, continued to rise over the Gaza deaths, with Israel’s consul general ordered to leave Istanbul in the wake of a similar move against Turkey’s counterpart in Jerusalem.
+Meanwhile Turkish President Recep Tayyip Erdogan lashed out at the international “silence” over the Gaza killings.

-The Israeli ambassador to Turkey has already been ordered out of the country.
+“If the silence on Israel’s tyranny continues, the world will rapidly be dragged into a chaos where banditry prevails,” he said.

 Since border protests and clashes began on March 30, 116 Palestinians have been killed by Israeli fire across the Gaza Strip.